Sam9170/Sam9170/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I was awarded a Gold Medal in the International English Olympiad.

 ---

+## Resume Summary

+I am a dedicated tech enthusiast and skilled in developing with Python.
+With a strong focus on artificial intelligence, my expertise spans in AI, DevOps, and efficient data mining pipelines.
+Proficient in Python, SQL, NoSQL, Docker, and cloud technologies, I excel in data analysis, data extraction, and leveraging GitHub for version control.
+I aim to apply my skills in Python, Artificial Intelligence, and database management to drive transformative innovations in the tech industry.

+---

 ## Personal Details